-Michael Jackson’s Kids Are Contemplating Filing A Lawsuit Against Wade Robson and James Safechuck
+Michael Jackson’s Kids Are Contemplating Filing A Lawsuit Against Wade Robson And James Safechuck

 “So 1993/1994 to 2005 are the big parts of his life.
 So this is not going to be a puff piece. it’s not going to be, ‘Oh, let’s show Michael Jackson the humanitarian,'” Taj says.
 “This is about exposing all the things that have been mustering for 20, 30 years, you know?”

-And Jackson’s niece, Brandi Jackson has also spoke out against the Leaving Neverland documentary as well.
-As previously reported by the Inquisitr, Brandi slammed Robson and Safechuck and said that she has been completely “sickened” by the documentary, claiming that what Robson and Safechuck alleged was completely “over the top.”
+And Jackson’s niece, Brandi Jackson, also spoke out against the Leaving Neverland documentary as well.
+As previously reported by The Inquisitr, Brandi slammed Robson and Safechuck and said that she has been completely “sickened” by the documentary, claiming that what Robson and Safechuck alleged was completely “over the top.”

 She said that she remembers her uncle in a totally different light and even pointed out that Robson was a grown man when he testified in favor of Michael Jackson for the second time.